 Foreigners must have a residence permit in order to purchase property in India.
-Furthermore, if one has a residence permit, but wants stay in India for less than 183 days per year, they need to get special permission from the Reserve Bank to purchase property (a process that can take months to accomplish); while those that want to stay in India for more than 183 days per year will need to get permission from the local authorities in the area where their property is located.
+Furthermore, if someone has a residence permit but wants stay in India for less than 183 days per year, they need to get special permission from the Reserve Bank to purchase property (a process that can take months to accomplish); while those that want to stay in India for more than 183 days per year will need to get permission from the local authorities in the area where the property is located.
 The latter is a much quicker, easier process.

 Another thing to bear in mind when purchasing property in India, is never to make payments in cash, even when promised proper receipts for them.
 Sellers often try to avoid tax payments by not declaring parts of the total sum they received in cash.
 In this vein, it is highly recommended that buyers use an Indian bank as a mediator when paying for their new property.
 Many banks offer a 'documentation through bank' service, where payments are only released when their client becomes the new registered owner of the property.